-- Collect personal data for a lawful purpose. - Details to be provided to the data subjects - The organisation's contact details and where applicable its representative and any data protection officer; - Purpose(s) for which you are collecting the data; - To whom you intend to disclose the data; - Whether the collection is voluntary or mandatory; - Right to withdraw consent at any time; - Rights of data subjects: Access, Rectification, Erasure, Object to Processing; - Automated decision making, and the consequences of such processing; - Period for storing the data; - Right to lodge a complaint with the Commissioner; - To which countries they intend to transfer the data.
+Details to be provided to the data subjects:

+The organisation's contact details and where applicable its representative and any data protection officer; Purpose(s) for which you are collecting the data; To whom you intend to disclose the data; Whether the collection is voluntary or mandatory; Right to withdraw consent at any time; Rights of data subjects: Access, Rectification, Erasure, Object to Processing; Automated decision making amongst others and the consequences of such processing.

-Example of Data Protection Policy
+Example of a Data Protection Information Notification

-- 1. About Us

-- 2. Collection of Personal Information

-- 3. Purpose/s of processing

-- 4. Where do we collect personal information from?

-- 5. Who we share your personal information with?

-- 6. How long do we keep your personal information?

-- 7. What are the implication if you choose not to give your personal information?

-- 8. What automated decisions take place?

-- 9. Use of Cookies

-- 10. How to make a complaint?

-- 11. How to withdraw your consent?

-- 12. Your responsibility to let us know if your personal information is incorrect

-- 13. What are your rights?

-- 14. How to get a copy of your personal information?

-- 15. What if you want us to stop using your personal information?
+1. About Us 2.
+Collection of Personal Information 3.
+Purpose/s of processing 4.
+Where do we collect personal information from?
+5. Who we share your personal information with?
+6. How long do we keep your personal information?
+7. What are the implications if you choose not to give your personal information?
+8. What automated decisions take place?
+9. Use of Cookies 10.
+How to make a complaint to the Commissioner?
+11. How to withdraw your consent?
+12. Your responsibility to let us know if your personal information is incorrect 13.
+What are your rights?
+14. How to get a copy of your personal information?
+15. Where the transfer of personal data abroad is being effected wherever applicable